Mari Lwyd, St Fagans Museum

 Lady of the Lake, Carmarthenshire

 Peer into Llyn y Fan Fach, in the Black Mountain range, and your fortunes might follow those of a young boy who, idly dreaming, rose the Lady of the Lake from the waters.
-She became his devoted wife, but his bad behaviour, legend has it, made her return to the lake.
+She became his devoted wife, but he broke the conditions of their marriage and legend has it, made her return to the lake.